 IEC makes the information regarding health insurance available, but an insurance company sells the policy directly to you.
 IEC is not affiliated with any insurance companies in coverage of the student body with accident and health insurance.
 Payments of premiums and filing of claims are matters between you and the insurance company.

-For help in decoding some insurance terminology, IEC makes available, in our Main Office, a brief glossary of terms.

 SOCIAL AND RECREATIONAL ACTIVITIES